JosephJay494/Son-of-the-creator/README.md

 Now in this section one can only delete a post if he/she is the ower of the post that they may want to delete.

 In this section clean some of my cords mainly in the main.py module and i also edited the get_post router making it possible for users to be able to search for individual post and also skip some post if they do want them.

+In this section i created the .env file that holds all the environment variables